pytorch/xla/README.md

 Then run `test/run_tests.sh` and `test/cpp/run_tests.sh` to verify the setup is working.

-## PyTorch/XLA API And Best Practice
+# PyTorch/XLA API And Best Practice

 Please check out the [API Guideline](API_GUIDE.md) for the best practices to write models to run on TPU & TPU Pod devices.

-## Troubleshooting
+# Troubleshooting

 If you see bad performance when using PyTorch/XLA, please check out the [troubleshooting guide](TROUBLESHOOTING.md) for how to avoid common pitfalls and how to debug.

-## Communication
+# Communication

 We use github issues to communicate with users and open source contributors.
 Please file an issue for questions, bug reports, feature requests, install issues, RFCs, thoughts, etc.

-## Contributing
+# Contributing

-We appreciate all contributions.
-If you are planning to contribute bug fix for an open issue, please comment on the thread and we're happy to provide any guidance.
-You are very welcome to pick issues from `good first issue` and `help wanted` labels.

-If you plan to contribute new features, utility functions or extensions to the core, please first open an issue and discuss the feature with us.
-Sending a PR without discussion might end up resulting in a rejected PR, because we might be taking the core in a different direction than you might be aware of.

-Please refer to [contribution guide](CONTRIBUTING.md) for detailed guidelines to submit PRs.
+Please refer to [contribution guide](CONTRIBUTING.md) for detailed instructions.